OpenCorporates alternative · API

 OpenCorporates API alternative

 The OpenCorporates REST API has shipped since 2010 and is the closest thing the open-company-data category has to a default.
 It works.
-The reason most people read pages like this one is usually one of three: the free tier is too thin for production, the data is not live enough, or they want to drop the integration into an AI agent without writing a custom HTTP client.
-OpenRegistry covers all three.
+The reason most people read pages like this one is usually one of three: the OpenCorporates API limit (50 calls a day, 200 per month on the free key) is too thin for production, the data is not live enough, or they want to drop the integration into an AI agent without writing a custom HTTP client.
+OpenRegistry is a free company data API that covers all three.
 The rest of this page is the request-level diff.

 OpenRegistry OpenCorporates